squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

 ```

 1. The first step is that you create a fork of the Material for MkDocs
-   repository, either [mkdocs-material] or [mkdocs-material-insiders]
-   (only accessible to sponsors).
-This provides you with a repository that you
+   repository.
+This provides you with a repository that you can push changes to.
-   can push changes to.
-Note that it is not possible to have more than one fork
+   Note that it is not possible to have more than one fork of a given repository
-   of a given repository at any point in time.
-So, the fork you create will be
-   *the* fork you have.
+   at any point in time.
+So, the fork you create will be *the* fork you have.

-2. Once it is made, clone it to your local machine so you can start working on
+1. Once it is made, clone it to your local machine so you can start working on
    your changes.

-3. All contributions should be made through a 'topic branch' with a name that
+2. All contributions should be made through a 'topic branch' with a name that
    describes the work being done.
 This allows you to have more than one piece
    of work in progress and, if you are working with the public version, also
    shows others clearly that the code contained is work in progress.
 The topic
    branch will be relatively short-lived and will disappear at the end, when
    your changes have been incorporated into the codebase.

-4. If you intend to make any code changes, as opposed to working on
+3. If you intend to make any code changes, as opposed to working on
    documentation only, you will need to [set up a development
    environment](#setting-up-a-development-environment).

-5. Next comes the iterative process of making edits, committing them to your
+4. Next comes the iterative process of making edits, committing them to your
     clone.
 Please commit in sensible chunks that constitute a piece of work
     instead of committing everything in one go.